live-clones/recalbox/projects/frontend/THEMES.md

 #### system
 * `helpsystem name="help"` - ALL
 	- The help system style for this view.
+* `carousel name="systemcarousel"` -ALL
+	- The system logo carousel
 * `image name="logo"` - PATH
 	- A logo image, to be displayed in the system logo carousel.
+* `text name="systemInfo"` - ALL
+	- Displays details of the system currently selected in the carousel.
 * You can use extra elements (elements with `extra="true"`) to add your own backgrounds, etc.  They will be displayed behind the carousel, and scroll relative to the carousel.

+---

+#### menu
+* `helpsystem name="help"` - ALL
+	- The help system style for this view.
+If not defined, menus will have the same helpsystem as defined in system view.
+* `menuBackground name="menubg"` - COLOR | PATH | FADEPATH
+	- The background behind menus. you can set an image and/or change color (alpha supported)

+* `menuSwitch name="menuswitch"` - PATHON | PATHOFF
+	- Images for the on/off switch in menus
+* `menuSlider name="menuslider"` - PATH
+	- Image for the slider knob in menus
+* `menuButton name="menubutton"` - PATH | FILLEDPATH
+	- Images for menu buttons
+* `menuText name="menutext"` - FONTPATH | FONTSIZE | COLOR
+	- text for all menu entries
+* `menuText name="menutitle"` - FONTPATH | FONTSIZE | COLOR
+	- text for menu titles
+* `menuText name="menufooter"` - FONTPATH | FONTSIZE | COLOR
+	- text for menu footers or subtitles
+* `menuTextSmall name="menutextsmall"` - FONTPATH | FONTSIZE | COLOR
+	- text for menu entries in smallerfont

+menu is used to theme helpsystem and ES menus.

 ## Types of properties: